Liquid Organic Matter

-When applied at transplant, limited to no transplant shock has been recorded when the transplants had proper food in the cloning stage.
-Some of the organic acids found in LOM are also included in our Roots2Shoots 2-1-2 root accelerant, amino acid and secondary metabolite product.
+When applied at transplant, limited to no transplant shock has been recorded when given proper food in the cloning stage.
+Some of the organic acids found in LOM are also included in our Roots2Shoots 2-1-2 root accelerant, amino acid, and secondary metabolite product.
 This product is an upgrade for transplant shock over the base Liquid Organic Matter.

-If applied after a transplant shock rather than at the time of transplant, it can seemingly reverse stresses within a few days with visible changes in as little as 24-48 hours, which is relative to the harshness of the shock.
+If applied after a transplant shock, rather than at the time of transplant, it can reduce stresses within a few days with visible changes in as little as 24-48 hours, which is relative to the harshness of the shock.

 LOM holds nutrients in sandy soils for a longer amount of time allowing for nutrients to be held at the rootzone within proximity to the rhizosphere.

-In field use, growers can smell the reaction of LOM with plants in flower within 6 hours after application as there is an opening of the stomata and a heighten aromatic sense within field specifically related to Hemp and cannabis acreage.
+In field use, growers can smell the reaction of LOM with plants in flower within 6 hours after application as there is an opening of the stomata and a heightened aromatic sense within the field, specifically related to Hemp and cannabis acreage.

-In the end, we have found Liquid Organic Matter helps in all crops but with regards to hemp/cannabis we see a higher rate of secondary metabolites in the vegetative and flower phases.
+In the end, we have found Liquid Organic Matter helps in all crops but concerning hemp/cannabis we see a higher rate of secondary metabolites in the vegetative and flower phases.

 Field Application Rates

-Any amount is a benefit but for all crops including Hemp optimal levels are 3-5 gallons per acre per season but recommend at least 1 gallon per month through a 4-month season per acre.
+Any amount of LOM is a benefit, but for all crops including Hemp, optimal levels are 3-5 gallons per acre per season but recommend at least 1 gallon per month through a 4-month season per acre.

-Outdoors LOM can be used in micro drip emitters if at the end of nutrient application drip lines have fresh water ran through to clear the lines during the same application.
+Outdoors, LOM can be used in micro drip emitters if at the end of nutrient application drip lines have fresh water run through to clear the lines during the same application.

-Outdoor Transplant - 1 mL per gallon of water as the last feed prior to transplanting and/or in the water wheel during transplant.
+Outdoor Transplant - 1 mL per gallon of water as the last feed before transplanting and/or in the water wheel during transplant.
 Recommend 1 mL Roots2Shoots with or over LOM due to root accelerant action.
-If extremely hot and dry apply both.
+If extremely hot and dry, apply both.

 Indoor Application Rates

-Though LOM is an excellent product, we recommend to only be used in non-drip line applications or a mix and feed by hand.
+Though LOM is an excellent product, we recommend it only be used in non-drip line applications or a mix and feed by hand.
 Over time due to the coating action, LOM will start to clog.
-There are work arounds and in certain circumstances the use of Dry Organic Matter to replace the quality benefits seen through its use.
+There are workarounds, and in certain circumstances, the use of Dry Organic Matter to replace the quality benefits seen through its use.

-We recommend Roots2Shoots but depending if transplanting indoor or outdoor it can be used at different rates.
+We recommend Roots2Shoots but depending on if transplanting indoors or outdoors, it can be used at different rates.

 If no Roots2Shoots